 Green Tea Compared To Other Drinks

 Depending on the type of tea, one cup can have anywhere from 14 to 60 milligrams.
 Green tea comes in at about 35 milligrams.
-Here’s how it stacks up against
+Here’s how it stacks up against other caffeinated foods:

 - Coffee: 100 milligrams per cup